-- Meningococcal Vaccination If younger than the age of 22 years at matriculation, the learner is required to have a record of the meningococcal vaccine.
-The learner must have been immunized within the past five (5) years prior to starting the MBS program. - Hepatitis B alone or Hepatitis A/B Combo A standard Hepatitis B series (3 injections) or the expedited Hepatitis A & B (TWINRIX) combo series (4 injections) and antibody titer results are required. - If the Hepatitis B surface antibody titer is negative or nonreactive, the entire series must be repeated as well as antibody titer results. - Learners who are non-responders should be considered susceptible to HBV and must be counseled by the Medical Director of Health Services. - Tetanus-Diphtheria-Pertussis (Tdap)/Tetanus-Diphtheria (Td) One dose of adult Tdap is required.
+- Complete the Sentry MD Student Consent Form and email it to UIW@sentrymd.com. - Order a background check and drug test (10-panel without nicotine) with PreCheck to complete required activities and submit results to Sentry MD. - COVID-19 Vaccination: This vaccine is strongly encouraged.
+Learners not vaccinated may be required to test weekly. - Meningococcal Vaccination If younger than the age of 22 years at matriculation, the learner is required to have a record of the meningococcal vaccine.
+The learner must have been immunized within the past five (5) years before starting the MBS program. - Hepatitis B alone or Hepatitis A/B Combo A standard Hepatitis B series (3 injections) or the expedited Hepatitis A & B (TWINRIX) combo series (4 injections) and antibody titer results are required. - If the Hepatitis B surface antibody titer is negative or nonreactive, the entire series must be repeated as well as antibody titer results. - Learners who are non-responders should be considered susceptible to HBV and must be counseled by the Medical Director of Health Services.
+To be considered a nonresponder, the learner must upload documentation of two complete series and two negative or non-reactive titers to Sentry MD. - Tetanus-Diphtheria-Pertussis (Tdap)/Tetanus-Diphtheria (Td) One dose of adult Tdap is required.
 If the Tdap is more than ten (10) years old, a Td booster is required.
-Learners should receive decennial Td boosters, beginning ten (10) years after receiving Tdap. - Measles, Mumps, and Rubella (MMR) Two vaccines of each component or the combo (MMR) following the first birthday AND lab report of positive antibody titer for all three (3) components is required. - If the titer result is low or negative, learners will need two (2) doses of the MMR vaccine four (4) weeks apart.
+Learners should receive decennial Td boosters, beginning ten (10) years after receiving Tdap.

+- Measles, Mumps, and Rubella (MMR) Two vaccines of each component or the combo (MMR) following the first birthday AND lab report of positive antibody titer for all three (3) components are required. - If the titer result is low or negative, learners will need two (2) doses of the MMR vaccine four (4) weeks apart. - Learners who are non-responders should be considered susceptible to MMR and must be counseled by the Medical Director of UIWSOM Health Services.
+To be considered a non-responder, the learner must upload documentation of two complete series and two negative or non-reactive titers to Sentry MD.